GEM-benchmark/NL-Augmenter/transformations/concat_monolingual/README.md

 # Concatenate Two Random Sentences
 This transformation concats two random sentences as explained in [Nguyen et al., 2021](https://arxiv.org/abs/2105.01691).
-This is the bilingual version.
-A monolingual version is available under concat monlingual.
+This is the monolingual version.
+Another transformation, concat, is the bilingual version.

 ## What type of a transformation is this?
 This transformation creates longer data sequences.